USC-DSCI-510/final-project-CollegeSeniorUser/README.md

   There were times we had trouble initiating Chrome driver.
 Please run once again to solve the problem.
 </p>

-* Output data: all scraped raw data will be stored to raw data
+* Output data: all scraped raw data will be stored in raw data
   - stats_2019_2020
   - stats_2020_2021
   - stats_2021_2022